 Together, these issues have created a system that demands two things in short supply for scholars, particularly those in the early stages of their career: time and money.
 In my case, the history of Canada’s Cold War I’d like to write will require filing hundreds of requests at Library and Archives Canada, plus even more to hunt down records not yet transferred to LAC and with no finding aids.
 I have no reasonable metrics to estimate how long it might take me to research that history, much of it waiting for files to be reviewed for release, let alone write it.
 As a coping mechanism, I’ve settled on vaguely referring to it as a “medium- to long-term project.”

 There is so much of Canada’s international history left to be written.
 Unfortunately, the current system actively prevents people from writing it.

 About the Author

-Susan Colbourn is associate director of the Triangle Institute for Security Studies based at the Sanford School of Public Policy at Duke University.
+Susan Colbourn is associate director of the Program in American Grand Strategy at Duke University.
 She is the author of Euromissiles: The Nuclear Weapons That Nearly Destroyed NATO (Cornell University Press, 2022).Read More

 History and Public Policy Program